raymondworkshop/old.myblog/_posts/2014-05-25-search-algorithms-binary-search-trees.markdown

 comments: true
 categories: [summary, technology, algorithms]
-abstract: "Binary search trees (BST) combines the flexibility of insertion in a linked list (using two links per node leads to an efficient implementation) with the efficiency of search in an ordered array."
+abstract: "Binary search trees (BST) combines the flexibility of insertion in a linked list with the efficiency of search in an ordered array."
 ---
 #### Introduction
 Binary search trees (BST) combines the flexibility of insertion in a